Dogs on the beach

 Remember, dogs must be on a lead at all times while on the promenade.
 This is so everyone can enjoy a walk or run along the promenade.
 Dogs off their lead can jump up at children, tangle with joggers or cause fouling with the owner not noticing.

 Please be aware of the changing conditions on the beach and keep your dog safe and away from the waters edge when the sea is rough.
-You can find more information on our advice on using the seafront page

 - the beaches between Longridge Avenue and the border with East Sussex (dogs banned from beach in front of Saltdean subway and first beach to the east)

 - the beaches between Chailey Avenue and Arundel Drive, West Rottingdean (dogs banned from beach in front of Rottingdean slope and first beach to the east)

 - beaches between West Marina Wall to Rottingdean slope**

 - beaches between the west wall of Brighton Marina and up to Volks Railway Aquarium station.